hicommonwealth/commonwealth/common_knowledge/Datadog.md

 2. Set up Datadog to parse these logs and extract the data we need from them.
 Datadog ingests logs from Heroku in raw format and passes them through a pipeline which parses and remaps the log metrics.
 (Heroku buildpack takes care of this pipeline for us.)
 To display these metrics on the main dashboard, we need to create a Datadog Measure.
 A Datadog Measure is a key-value pair consisting of a number and reference string (name).
 To create a new Measure from the dashboard, select a log from the log feed, open the event attributes tab, select the parsed value from the available event attributes, navigate to “Create Measure,” name it, and click "Add."

-For general Heroku documentation, see our dedicated [knowledge base entry](./Heroku.md).
+For general Heroku documentation, see our dedicated [Common Knowledge entry](./Heroku.md).

 ### Postgres Metrics